||174.97 g.mol -1

-- Lutetium with atomic number 71 is never found as a pure metal in nature.
+- Lutetium is a chemical element with the atomic number 71.
+It is never found as a pure metal in nature.
 This metal is artificially produced by the reduction process of LuCl3 by any of the alkaline metals.
-It appears as silvery and white in color.
-Lutetium is one of the hardest metals coming in the list of lanthanides.
+It appears silvery and white in colour.
+Lutetium is one of the hardest metals coming on the list of lanthanides.
 This metal is stable in nature.
 It also possesses high density as well as a high melting point.
 It burns at a temperature of about 150 °C forming its oxides.

 - This metal reacts with the lightest halogens forming tri-halides, which are soluble in water.